Customer Support Services

 CONTRAINDICATIONS

-UVADEX is contraindicated in patients exhibiting idiosyncratic or hypersensitivity reactions to methoxsalen, other psoralen compounds, or any of the excipients.
-Patients possessing a specific history of a light-sensitive disease state should not initiate methoxsalen therapy.
+• Patients exhibiting idiosyncratic or hypersensitivity reactions to methoxsalen, other psoralen compounds, or any of the excipients

-UVADEX is contraindicated in patients with aphakia because of the significantly increased risk of retinal damage due to the absence of lenses.
+• Patients with aphakia because of significantly increased risk of retinal damage

 WARNINGS AND PRECAUTIONS